akshayutture/library_portal_site-in-php-/README.md

 Library Portal (in PHP)
 ===========================

+PURPOSE

-A library website the lending and borrowing of books by customers and addition/deletion/editing of books by librarians
+A library website for the lending and borrowing of books by customers and addition/deletion/editing of books by librarians

 This website was written by me to get selected for the backend of Shaastra webops (backend) team

-Detailed Problem Statement

-Library Control
+RUNNING THIS USING THE XAMPP PACKAGE

+1. Create a folder called xxxxx in xampp/htdocs
+2. Paste all these files into xxxxx
+3. Start the apache sever either using the 'start apache' button on the xampp control panel.
+OR.
+If you have a linux based system, type - sudo /opt/lampp/lampp start
+4. Open a browser and type the url http://localhost/xxxxx

+DETAILED PROBLEM STATEMENT

 Your task is to build a library application portal.
 A brief description of its functionalities is given below: